camille-si/camille-si.github.io/_pages/special-session-qomex26.md

 <p>Overall, we aim for this special session to support the development of ethical, human(ity)-centered paradigms, by establishing novel frameworks integrating ethical aspects in QoE research, and conducting UX/QoE research on technology features supporting ethical values, or with a specific focus on a given ethical dimension.</p>

 <h2> Topics of interest </h2>
-We invite contributions spanning across different disciplines, with topics at the interplay of ethical aspects and Quality of multimedia experiences.
+We invite full papers (up to 6 pages for technical content including figures and references, and one optional 7th page containing only references).
+We are looking for contributions spanning across different disciplines, with topics at the interplay of ethical aspects and Quality of multimedia experiences.
 Topics of interest include (but not limited to):

 <ul>
   <li>Ethical dilemmas and implications of QoE/UX research, for instance in regards with the use of AI or physiological sensing for QoE improvement </li>